michodgs25/Sprint/README.md

 # Wire-Frames
-These wireframes were designed with Balsamiq Mockups 3.
-The first version of scope and some minor things have changed during the development for the final version.
+These wireframes were designed with Balsamiq Mockups.
+Since the first version of scope, some things have changed during the development of the final version.

 A major change being the homepage cards which instead of the cards being side by, they are stacked with create sprint on top and explore sprints directly below.

 Also a major change was to not include the site logo icon and the social media symbols on the welcome page as this clashed with full page image.